Silver-studded Blue (Plebejus argus)

 In Britain the Silver-studded Blue is a rare and very sedentary butterfly of heathland, calcareous grassland and sand dunes where it occurs in discrete colonies that can sometimes number many thousands, breeding on areas where the vegetation is short or sparse.
 Foodplants include Heather (Calluna vulgaris), Heaths (Erica spp.), Bird's-foot Trefoil (Lotus corniculatus) and Rockose (Helianthemum nummularium).
 The butterfly has undergone a major decline through much of its range in Britain due to habitat destruction and lack of grazing.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status since 1979 is Stable with a increase of 50%
+Status since 1979 is Stable with a change of 55.1% since monitoring began for this species.

-Status over the last 20 years is Stable with a increase of 26%
+Status over the last 20 years is Stable with a change of 12.6%

-Status over the last 10 years is Stable with a increase of 44%
+Status over the last 10 years is Rapid increase with a change of 101.9%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.